 - The return demonstration of the surgical technology skill is evaluated on a point scale.
-Students will have three attempts to successfully completing a return demonstration. - The student who is evaluated as unsatisfactory after the 3rd attempt will be permitted to remediate and only retest one time. - The student will be given an Action Plan. - Remediation in the surgical technology laboratory is by appointment. - Remediation must be completed prior to the retest. - The remediation paperwork must be signed by the Surgical Technology faculty - The remediation must be completed within 1 week or less of the original failed attempt. - At the retest, the student must successfully demonstrate the original surgical technology procedure.
-The retest may be recorded. - If a student competently performs a surgical technology skill in the lab but cannot perform that same procedure successfully in the clinical setting, they will need to repeat steps 3 and 4 listed above successfully before they can return to clinical.
-If the student is once again unsuccessful in their attempts at the clinical site, depending on the skill, they will be dismissed from the program. - Skills Competency Testing must be successfully completed before the clinical rotation begins-refer to the course syllabus.
+Students will have three attempts to successfully complete a return demonstration. - The student who is evaluated as unsatisfactory after the 3rd attempt will be permitted to remediate and only retest one time. - The student will be given an Action Plan. - Remediation in the surgical technology laboratory is by appointment. - Remediation must be completed prior to the retest. - The remediation must be completed within 1 week or less of the original failed attempt. - At the retest, the student must successfully demonstrate the original surgical technology skill.
+The retest may be recorded. - Once a competency has been completed and graded, your lab instructor still reserves the right to retest if that specific skill falls below excellent/pass. - If a student successfully passes a competency but subsequently demonstrates difficulty with the skill, it may hinder the development of new skills.
+In such cases, the instructor reserves the right to remediation if the student's performance begins to fall below the program's expected level of proficiency. - If the student is still unable to obtain the skill after 3 attempts, they will not continue with lab course SUR103 and will be withdrawn from the Surgical Technology Program. - If a student competently performs a surgical technology skill in the lab but cannot perform that same procedure successfully in the clinical setting, the student will be given an Action Plan and will need to complete lab remediation prior to returning to clinical. - If the student is once again unsuccessful in their attempts at the clinical site, depending on the skill, they will be dismissed from the program. - Skills Competency Testing must be successfully completed before the clinical rotation beginsrefer to the course syllabus.